 (2) The average daily traffic count of a road is to be estimated —

-(a) by reference to the latest edition of the Main Roads Western Australia publication “Average Weekday Traffic Flows”; or
+(a) by reference to the latest average weekday traffic flows published by Main Roads Western Australia; or

-(b) if the average daily traffic count of a road cannot be estimated by reference to that publication, by conducting a traffic count to estimate the average daily traffic count of that road.
+(b) if the average daily traffic count of a road cannot be estimated by reference to that data, by conducting a traffic count to estimate the average daily traffic count of that road.

 (3) If the average daily traffic count of a road is not estimated under subclause (2), that road is to be taken not to be a major or secondary road.

+[Clause 1 amended in Gazette 5 Dec 2013 p.
+5717-18.]

 2. Influencing factor

 (1) The influencing factor for noise received on noise sensitive premises is to be determined as follows —